 - School service: 60 hours of service to the school ("ON-campus"), to be completed before May of the senior year.

 - Service explorations: 20 hours of service to the community outside the school ("OFF-campus").
 This should typically include a variety of different activities.

 - Service learning projects: Two substantial projects (to be completed OFF-campus) by the Friday before Memorial Day of the 12th grade year.
 These projects are typically done in the later high school years, and only after 20 exploration hours are completed.

 60 hours of service to the school (“ON campus”), to be completed before graduation.

 - Entering 12th grade: 15 hours

-20 hours of service to the community outside the school (“OFF campus”) before the beginning of the next academic year (between the end of 8th grade and January of 10th grade).
+20 hours of service to the community outside the school (“OFF campus”).
 The 20 "exploratory" hours must be completed before proposing a Project.